 The teacher at Golden (#21) was similarly caught in the middle through no fault of her own.
-The two students caught in improper body behaviour on the way home were suspended by the trustees, "in the interests of public morality," until their fathers returned home to deal with them.
+The two students caught in improper body behaviour and body talk on the way home were suspended by the trustees, "in the interests of public morality," until their fathers returned home to deal with them.
 The father of the girl considered to have been the instigator saw matters differently.
 As soon as he got back, he wrote the teacher a letter describing her action as "malevolent impertinence" and "demanding the right to have the child taught."
 On the trustees' instructions, the teacher refused to take her back.
-The father thereupon "went with the child to school & threatened to sit there and keep the child there also, upon which the Teacher said she could not teach her, but she might remain as a guest, which she accordingly did."79
+The father thereupon "went with the child to school & threatened to sit there and keep the child there also, upon which the Teacher said she could not teach her, but she might remain as a guest, which she accordingly did."78

-In frustration the teacher turned to the Superintendent of Education, who in his response put the onus back on the locality.
-"For gross misconduct, the teacher may suspend a pupil for a specified period, and when the example of any pupil is very hurtful, the teacher, with the approval of the trustees, can expel the pupil.80 By this time other parents had acted.
-"One child has been kept away from school for about two months,...& others would sooner pay their fine [for their offspring's non-attendance] ten times over than that the pernicious example of this youngster should exercise such an evil influence over their children, or would render them, when old enough, entitled to be classed with street-walkers & herd with the lowest of the low."
-Just as had the teacher to no avail, the trustees threw themselves on the mercy of the superintendent.
-"We must either close the school altogether, or the child...must be expelled or criminally prosecuted & sent to a reformatory."
+In frustration the teacher turned to the superintendent of education, who, in his response, put the onus back on the locality: "For gross misconduct, the teacher may suspend a pupil for a specified period, and when the example of any pupil is very hurtful, the teacher, with the approval of the trustees, can expel the pupil."79 By this time, other parents had acted: "One child has been kept away from school for about two months,... & others would sooner pay their fine [for their offspring's nonattendance] ten times over than that the pernicious example of this youngster should exercise such an evil influence over their children, or would render them, when old enough, entitled to be classed with street-walkers & herd with the lowest of the low."
+Just as had the teacher to no avail, the trustees threw themselves on the mercy of the superintendent: "We must either close the school altogether, or the child... must be expelled or criminally prosecuted & sent to a reformatory."
 The trustees pointed out how the situation "places a kind of premium on vice for the benefit and example of the other scholars."
-So far as the trustees were aware, "in the school act there is no mention of it being a reasonable excuse for a father to keep his children from school on
+So far as the trustees were aware, "in the school act there is no mention of it being a reasonable excuse for a father to keep his children from school on account of fear of contamination."80 Nothing ensued, despite yet another request for outside assistance.
+The state in the person of the superintendent of education was unwilling, or unable, to rectify the situation.